 Travel doesn’t have to be an expensive affair.
 A lot depends on what you enjoy doing and seek out of travel.
 Plan your budget and choose your destination, transport, and accommodation accordingly.

 There are plenty of ways to cut down expenditure on a trip, some of which include buying snacks/breakfast from local grocery shops or cafes and going to the more expensive restaurants only for main meals; using local transport (buses, auto/tuk-tuk or walking instead of a private taxi); staying at homestays, B&Bs and hostels instead of fancy hotels (they might have gorgeous views, but it’s often a choice about one night at a place like that vs. five nights at a more basic yet comfortable place).
 It all boils down to personal preferences and priorities.

 2) I don’t travel full-time.

 I often get asked how I can afford full-time travel, but the fact is that I can’t, and so I don’t travel full-time.
 Until recently, I have worked in full-time roles in the non-profit sector in India, often about 50-60 hours a week.
 In the last few months, I’ve been trying to establish a remote, freelance career that allows me the freedom to work on the go, from anywhere, and experience slow travel.
-However, this also means that I can only be based out of locations with steady internet access, which is typically not the kind of places I choose to travel to 😛 and so I haven’t yet started experimenting with this.
+However, this also means that I can only be based out of locations with steady internet access, which is typically not the kind of places I choose to travel to 😛

-The way I currently travel is to do short trips (3-5 days) whenever I get the chance, and a few longer trips (8-10 days) a few times a year (mainly to explore more remote locations or a different country).
-This is pretty manageable even with a full-time job; it just requires some prior planning and prioritization!
+The way I currently travel is to do short trips (3-5 days) whenever I get the chance and a few longer trips (8-10 days) about twice a year (primarily to explore more remote locations or a different country).
+This is manageable even with a full-time job — it just requires prior planning and prioritization!

 Read about how I took 12 trips in 12 months with a full-time job.